Dramloc/preact-auth0-template/template/README.md

 # {{ name }}

+## Configure auth0

+- Make sure `http://localhost:8080/callback` is an allowed callback URL for your auth0 client.
+- Edit `preact.config.js` and update `process.env.AUTH0_DOMAIN` and `process.env.AUTH0_CLIENT_ID` with your auth0 information.

 ## Commands

 - `yarn start`: Runs `serve` or `dev`, depending on `NODE_ENV` value.
 Defaults to `dev server`